 Jordana Cohen, MD, MSCE

 Dr. Cohen is a faculty member in the Renal-Electrolyte and Hypertension Division in the Department of Medicine.
-She is currently the principal investigator of a K23 and an R01 grant funded by the National Heart Lung and Blood Institute and co-principal investigator of the multi-center Randomized Elimination or ProLongation of Angiotensin Converting Enzyme inhibitors and angiotensin receptor blockers in Coronavirus Disease 2019 (REPLACE COVID) trial, in which she serves as chair of the Data Coordinating Center.
-She is also a coinvestigator of multiple studies that evaluate hypertension management in complex disease states, including the Home Blood Pressure in Hemodialysis (HOME-BP) Trial and the Chronic Renal Insufficiency Cohort (CRIC) Study at the Scientific Data Coordinating Center at the University of Pennsylvania.
+She is currently the principal investigator of a K23 and an R01 grant funded by the National Heart Lung and Blood Institute and serves as Chair of the Data Coordinating Center for two multicenter, international trials (REPLACE COVID and FERMIN, funded by the National Center for Advancing Translational Sciences).
+She is also a coinvestigator of multiple studies that evaluate hypertension management in complex disease states, including the Home Blood Pressure in Hemodialysis (HOME-BP) Trial and the Chronic Renal Insufficiency Cohort (CRIC) Study Scientific Data Coordinating Center at the University of Pennsylvania.
 She currently serves as Vice Chair of the American Heart Association's Hypertension Science Committee of the Council on Hypertension, Co-Chair of the CRIC Blood Pressure Working Group, Co-Chair of the American Medical Association's Validated Device Listing, and Co-Chair of the World Hypertension League's Accuracy in Measurement of Blood Pressure Collaborative.

 Hypertension, chronic kidney disease, kidney transplantation, metabolic syndrome